teachingaway/teachingaway.github.io/_posts/2014-10-03-startup-cofounder-agreements-and-incorporation-link-list.md

 <p class="big-text">This post collects useful reading on pre-incorporation cofounder agreements and selecting a corporate entity.
 Sorting out your cofounder agreement and basic incorporation can be simple.
 Don't overlawyer it.</p>

-Our technology law "Link List” series collects useful guidance for startups.[^1]  The first installment helped startups [hire the right lawyer](/tech-law-link-list-hiring-lawyers/).
+Our technology law "Link List” series collects useful guidance for startups.[^1]  The first installment helped companies [hire the right lawyer](/tech-law-link-list-hiring-lawyers/).
+This post discusses pre-incorporation founders agreements, the entity formation process, what type of entity to form (LLC, Corp, etc.), and what state to form it in.

 [^1]: This is advice worth reading, but it may not be advice that’s right for your startup.